-10In these figures, there is a non-monotonic effect of wage flexibility on the component of welfare connected to wage inflation (bottom-right panel).
+&lt;sup>15 In the figure, there is a non-monotonic effect of wage flexibility on the component of welfare associated with volatility in wage inflation (bottom-right panel).
 The reason for this non-monotonicity is that, as explained earlier, if wages become more flexible, the volatility in wage inflation increases; however, the weight attached to such volatility in the social welfare function decreases.
-Thus, if wages are very flexible, a further increase in wage flexibility leads to a reduction in the component of welfare connected to wage inflation.
+Thus, if wages are very flexible, a further increase in wage flexibility leads to a reduction in the welfare loss associated with wage inflation volatility.

-discussed above, absent a ZLB, the optimal policy fully stabilizes the output gap, price inflation and wage inflation, so no losses emerge from any of those components, as captured by the flat lines at zero.
-The presence of the ZLB makes it impossible for monetary policy to fully offset large adverse demand shocks.
-As a result, the output gap and price and wage inflation deviate from their first-best values and welfare losses arise.
-An increase in wage flexibility, starting from the baseline value, partly offsets the larger costs resulting from the ZLB by reducing the volatility of the output gap (see top-right panel).
+Figure 8.
+Wage rigidities and welfare components: optimal policy and technology shocks increase in wage flexibility, starting from the baseline value, partly offsets the larger costs resulting from the ZLB by reducing the volatility of the output gap (see top-right panel).
 But that beneficial impact of greater wage flexibility is more than offset by the increase in the costs resulting from greater volatility in price and wage inflation, as shown in the two bottom panels, accounting for the net increase in welfare losses.

-In the case of an optimal policy under technology shocks our findings are somewhat different, as shown in Figure 9.
+In the case of an optimal policy under technology shocks our findings are somewhat different, as shown in Figure 8.
 In this case, and as discussed above, an increase in wage flexibility reduces welfare losses both with and without the ZLB constraint.
-The main difference with respect to demand shocks is that with technology shocks and increase in wage flexibility reduces the volatility of price inflation.
+The main difference, with respect to demand shocks, is that with technology shocks an increase in wage flexibility reduces the volatility of price inflation.
 In response to a positive technology shock, prices tend to go down, due to a fall in marginal costs, and wages tend to increase.
-Greater wage flexibility allows for larger wage raises and hence a smaller decline in marginal costs and prices, thus accounting for the smaller price inflation volatility associated with lower θ_w values.
+Greater wage flexibility allows for larger wage raises and hence a smaller decline in marginal costs and prices, thus accounting for the smaller price inflation volatility associated with lower $\theta_w$ values.
 This effect contributes to the positive relation between wage rigidity and welfare losses.
-Note also that in the case of total welfare losses, the slope of the two curves is similar with and without the ZLB constraint, suggesting that in this case, and in contrast with the cases considered previously, the presence of the ZLB constrain doesn't alter significantly the welfare impact of a change in wage flexibility.
+Note also that regarding total welfare losses, the slope of the two curves is similar with and without the ZLB constraint, suggesting that in this case, and in contrast with the cases considered previously, the presence of the ZLB constraint does not alter significantly the welfare impact of a change in wage flexibility.